VolumeZero/ptero-bot/README.md

 Ptero-Bot is a powerful, and simple Node.js Discord bot built for Pterodactyl panel users.

-Using the Nodeactyl API, Ptero-Bot allows server owners and users to manage their Pterodactyl servers directly from Discord.
+Ptero-Bot allows server owners and users to manage their Pterodactyl servers directly from Discord.

 It provides real-time server monitoring, detailed embeds, and an interactive server manager UI inside Discord.